AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

 Where To Find Us?
 ==================

-Our product, Aviatrix Secure Networking Platform, consists of two components, controller and gateway.
-Gateways are launched from the controller browser console by using your cloud account credentials with cloud provider APIs.
+Our product, Aviatrix Secure Networking Platform, consists of two components, Controller and gateway.
+Gateways are launched from the Controller browser console by using your cloud account credentials with cloud provider APIs.
 The Controller image is available in `AWS Marketplace, <http://docs.aviatrix.com/StartUpGuides/aviatrix-cloud-controller-startup-guide.html>`_  `Azure Marketplace <http://docs.aviatrix.com/StartUpGuides/azure-aviatrix-cloud-controller-startup-guide.html>`_ and `GCloud <http://docs.aviatrix.com/StartUpGuides/google-aviatrix-cloud-controller-startup-guide.html>`_.